 No. However, since piano is part of the curriculum for a music major, learning even the basics of piano before starting college will help you.
 You will take a piano placement exam during summer orientation and registration.
 The piano placement exam serves to assist the student and academic advisor on the appropriate level of group piano class in which the student should enroll.

 “Try to take some piano lessons if you haven’t already.
 Basically every music student, no matter what instrument or voice, will have to learn piano in college.
 Any previous experience will make this much easier.”—Edward Bialorucki, music education

-Where there are multiple teachers (voice, piano, trumpet and violin), you will be able to list your teacher preference when you are on campus for summer orientation and registration (O-Reg).
+Where there are multiple teachers (voice, piano, trumpet and violin), you will be able to list your teacher preference when you are on campus for orientation.
 This does not guarantee you will study with that teacher but every effort will be made to accommodate your request.
 Faculty information and bios are available online.

-Yes, a music advisor will meet with you at summer orientation and registration to select courses for the fall semester.
+Yes, a music advisor will meet with you at orientation to select courses for the fall semester.
 In addition he/she will be available to guide you each semester through course selection.